Anupam-dagar/awesome-first-timers/README.md

 ## Contributing to this repository:

-1. Star this repository
+1. Star this repository.
-2. Fork this repository
+2. Fork this repository.
 3. Open `users.md` and enter details in the following format
 ```
    Name: "Your name here"